Pnictogen hydride: Properties

 Noncyclic hydrogen pnictides follow the formula XnHn+2.

-Insoluble in water but soluble in organic liquids (as well as carbon disulfide and trichloroacetic acid), phosphine is a reducing agent.

 Ammonia is produced industrially on the largest scale among all compounds.
-Like water, hydrogen bonding results in a high melting and boiling point compared to the other pnictogen hydrides, although 26% is lost on melting, another 7% as the liquid is heated to boiling, and the remaining 67% upon boiling.
+Like water and hydrogen fluoride, hydrogen bonding results in a high melting and boiling point compared to the other pnictogen hydrides, although 26% is lost on melting, another 7% as the liquid is heated to boiling, and the remaining 67% upon boiling.
 Other effects of hydrogen bonding are a high dielectric constant as well as low values of density, viscosity, and electrical conductivity.
 Like water, it is an excellent and often-used ionising solvent.
 Over twenty other hydrides of nitrogen are known, the most important being hydrazine (N2H4) and hydrogen azide (HN3).
 Hydrazine has physical properties that are remarkably similar to those of water: its melting and boiling points are 2.0 °C and 113.5 °C, the density of the solid at −5 °C is 1.146 g/cm3, while that of the liquid at 25 °C is 1.00 g/cm3.
 The azanes are a series which include ammonia, hydrazine and triazane.